In our southernmost corner of North Carolina, one of the South’s most intriguing natural phenomena occurs every fall through winter.

 But, why can’t you see the same thing in the summer, you ask?

-“We say the sun rises in the East and sets in the West but this only occurs exactly in the East and exactly in the West at the Vernal and Autumnal Equinoxes, said Edward, who added, “When you think of the Earth revolving around the sun, the axis is tilted.
-As the Earth moves around the sun, the sun appears to move north and south of the equator by quite a number of degrees.
-At the Equinoxes the Sun is positioned over the Equator.
-At the summer solstice, the sun is as far north as possible.
-However, in fall, winter and early spring, the sun is so far south of the equator that it rises not in the east, but southeast, and sets not in the west, but southwest.”
+Our experts tell us that while we say the sun rises in the East and sets in the West, this only occurs exactly in the East and exactly in the West at the Vernal and Autumnal Equinoxes (first day of Spring and first day of Fall).
+As the Earth revolves around the sun, the sun appears to move north and south of the equator by quite a number of degrees.
+In the fall, winter and early spring, the sun is so far south of the equator that it rises not in the east, but southeast, and sets not in the west, but southwest.

 Ingram Planetarium in Sunset Beach strives to stimulate interest in and a broader understanding of our earth, our solar system and our universe.
 The Planetarium even hosts star shows, laser music shows and programs about astronomy, science and space exploration throughout the year.

 When you visit this fall and winter, take the sunrise/sunset challenge at North Carolina’s Brunswick Islands.
 Wake up early in the morning and experience the vibrant colors of the expanding sun as it climbs higher and higher over the ocean, awakening the sky with every inch of radiance.
 Or, capture the last glimpses of daylight as the last effervescent tones of the sun expand over the vast horizon and paints the ocean – all in the same day.
 We are confident you won’t want to miss this bucket-list activity for it is one of the most scenic fall-nomena this season.